-The Group conducts external environmental assessments and monitoring in accordance with applicable laws and regulations in the localities where our business operates, including emissions of noise levels, wastewater, exhaust, dust and specified pollutants on the boundaries.
+The Group conducts external environmental assessments and monitoring in accordance with applicable laws and regulations in the localities where our business operates, including emissions of boundary noise levels, wastewater, exhaust, dust and specified pollutants.
 By monitoring the environmental impacts of the business, the Group can implement necessary improvement measures in a timely manner.